 The Test Library screen displays a list of tests and folders with the following information:

-- Author - the author of the test or folder.
+- Owner - the owner of the test or folder.

 - Kind - indicates whether the item is a test or folder.